UnitaNetwork/document/en/One-Click-Launch-Chain/README.md

 ```
 root@47.88.61.227:./unitad -chain=xxxxx -daemon
 ```
-3. Configuration is completed,any machine starting the xxxxx chain will connect to the seed node to get data.You can see the nodes on the connection through the getpeerinfo command.
+3. Configuration is completed,any machine starting the xxxxx chain will connect to the seed node to get data.You can see the nodes on the connection through the 'getpeerinfo' command.
 ![image](7.png)

 # Build Consortium Chain